Gaetz investigation complicated by overture to his father about ex-FBI agent who went missing

 – – –

-The Washington Post’s Rosalind S. Helderman, Julie Tate and Sarah Ellison contributed to this report.
+The Washington Post’s Sarah Ellison, Rosalind S. Helderman, Paul Kane, Marianna Sotomayor and Julie Tate contributed to this report.